• Home

 Who is John Dwayne?
 John has over 15 years of experience where he was an independent contractor to FEMA.
 John has performed over 22,000 inspections after a disaster has been declared.
 He has seen devastation first hand and has witnessed the frustration and and heartache that homeowners have endured, especially when immediately after a disaster has affected your home.
 He honestly can feel your pain.

-Back in 2002 John received licensure through the National Flood Insurance Program (NFIF).
+Back in 2002 John received licensure through the National Flood Insurance Program (NFIP).
 He understands the claims adjusting process.
 He understands how the Xactimate program that insurance adjusters use when calculating your claim and how that program can affect your outcome.
 His background with FEMA coupled with the flood certification he received, John is very well versed in the with many phases of the reconstruction process

 The Mission